r-craig73/haiku_checker/readme.md

 3. Be able to count vowels for each word.
 4. Be able to count vowels and consonants pairs.
 5. Be able to count double vowels, diptongs or triphthongs as one syllable.
-6. Be able to count the number of times a word ends with 'e'.
+6. Be able to count the number of times a word ends with 'e' & triphthongs cases ending in 'our' and 'ire'.
 7. Be able to count the number of times a word ends with 'ia'.
 8. Be able to count the number of times a word ends with [consonant]le.
 9. Be able to count the number of times a word contains double consonants that makes a sound.